ArtifactDB/SewerRat/README.md

 - `-session` specifies the lifetime of a registration sesssion (i.e., the maximum time between starting and finishing the registration, see below).
   This defaults to 10 minutes.
+- `-symlink-whitelist` defines the directories that are allowed to contain targets of symbolic links in the registered directories, see [below](#handling-symbolic links).
+  This defaults to an empty string, i.e., an empty whitelist.

 The [`html/`](html) subdirectory contains a minimal search page that queries a local SewerRat instance.
 Developers can copy this page and change the `base_url` to point to their production instance.